14 Best Things to Do in Danbury (CT)

 Candlewood Lake

-Formed in the 1920s by a hydroelectric dam at the junction of the Housatonic River and Rocky River, Candlewood Lake covers more than 5,400 acres and is the largest lake in Connecticut.
+This reservoir was formed in the 1920s by a hydroelectric dam at the junction of the Housatonic River and Rocky River.
+Candlewood Lake covers more than 5,400 acres and is the largest in Connecticut.

-This majestic body of water borders Danbury to the north and is understandably desirable for its sweeping natural beauty, with some of the state’s most expensive real estate on its shores.
+This majestic body of water borders Danbury to the north and is understandably desirable for its sweeping natural beauty.
+I don’t think it’s a mystery that some of Connecitut’s most expensive real estate is on its shores.

-Along 60 miles of shoreline there are little tourist resorts, complete with golf courses, beaches and marinas.
+Along 60 miles of shoreline there are little resorts, complete with golf courses, beaches and marinas.

-At the lake’s very southern shore, just a couple of miles from the centre of Danbury, is the 11-acre Candlewood Town Park, boasting a beach, picnic areas, a playground and boat dock, all in this picturesque environment.
+At the lake’s very southern shore, just a couple of miles from the center of Danbury, is the 11-acre Candlewood Town Park.
+This features a beach, picnic areas, a playground and boat dock, all in picturesque scenery.

 6. Blue Jay Orchards